"""Event filter expression parser."""

 """

-if match.group(1) not in '\\\'"rnbt\\.ws':
+if match.group(1) not in "\\'\"rnbt\\.ws":

-raise errors.ParseError('Invalid escape character {0:s}.'.format(string))
+raise errors.ParseError(f"Invalid escape character {string:s}.")

-decoded_string = codecs.decode(string, 'unicode_escape')
+decoded_string = codecs.decode(string, "unicode_escape")

 return self._StringExpand(string=decoded_string)

-def _StringExpand(self, string='', **unused_kwargs):
+def _StringExpand(self, string="", **unused_kwargs):

 """Expands the internal string with the expression string.